 Philosophy A Level

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/A*/7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 4.
+Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 4.

 Future Career Opportunities

 Candidates considering studying Politics, Philosophy and Economics at Oxford should consider this course.
 Philosophy appeals to all employers as it encourages the development of thinking skills.
 The subject therefore encourages strategic thinking.
 This will help with careers in the civil service and management within the NHS.
 Lawyers often come from a Philosophy background as there is a strong emphasis on the forming of arguments and the justification of conclusions.

 Why Study at BSFC?

 To give your applications to prestigious universities the competitive edge they need.
 To develop the thinking skills required for the 21st century.